akshaymattoo/boilerplate-react-without-cra/README.md

 export default App;
 ```

-Open app.css and paste the below content
+Open App.css and paste the below content

 ```
 * {
   margin:0;
   box-sizing: border-box;
 }

 .app {
-	display: flex;
-	margin:0 auto;
+  text-align: center;
+  font-weight: bold;
+  font-size: 5em;
 }
 ```

 run `npm run start` from the root directory.
 This will open a page at port 3000.
-We can change the port in `start` in `package.json`.
+You will see some text on the screen.We can change the port in `start` in `package.json`.
 Up to this point, we have a simple text displayed on the screen.
 Our app is fully functional.
+You can add some comonents to it and start working.
 For any confusion please refer to the code in the repository.
 # Please feel free to open issues if you find anything wrong with the instructions